 Speech is an increasingly popular method of interacting with electronic devices such as computers, phones, tablets, and televisions.
 Speech is probabilistic, and speech engines are never 100% accurate.
 But technological advances have meant speech recognition engines offer better accuracy in understanding speech.
 The better the accuracy, the more likely customers will engage with this method of control.
 And, according to a study by Stanford University, the University of Washington and Chinese search giant Baidu, smartphone speech is three times quicker than typing a search query into a screen interface.

-The speech recognition market is estimated to be worth about $10 billion a year in the next four years.
 Witness the rise of intelligent personal assistants, such as Siri for Apple, Cortana for Microsoft, and Mycroft for Linux.
 The assistants use voice queries and a natural language user interface to attempt to answer questions, make recommendations, and perform actions without the requirement of keyboard input.
-And the popularity of speech to control devices is testament to dedicated products that have dropped in large quantities such as Amazon Echo, Google Home, and Apple HomePod.
+And the popularity of speech to control devices is testament to dedicated products that have dropped in large quantities such as Amazon Echo.
 Speech recognition is also used in smart watches, household appliances, and in-car assistants.
 In-car applications have lots of mileage (excuse the pun).
 Some of the in-car applications include navigation, asking for weather forecasts, finding out the traffic situation ahead, and controlling elements of the car, such as the sunroof, windows, and music player.

 The key challenge for developing speech recognition software, whether it’s used in a computer or another device, is that human speech is extremely complex.
 The software has to cope with varied speech patterns, and individuals’ accents.
 And speech is a dynamic process without clearly distinguished parts.
 Fortunately, technical advancements have meant it’s easier to create speech recognition tools.
 Powerful tools like machine learning and artificial intelligence, coupled with improved speech algorithms, have altered the way these tools are developed.
 You don’t need phoneme dictionaries.
 Instead, speech engines can employ deep learning techniques to cope with the complexities of human speech.